 Quaker Meetings can be held anywhere.
 They do not depend on there being a building of a particular shape, size or type.

 A short history of the Bath Quaker Meeting House – drawn from The Quaker Meeting Houses of Britain by David M. Butler published in two volumes by Friends Historical Society in 1999 – is available in the Bath Quaker Meeting House library.

-Although we do not know exactly when meeting in Bath started, there was certainly a meeting in Bath by 1673, for which premises were later built and rented in 1697.
+Although we do not know exactly when Quaker meetings in Bath started, there was certainly one by 1673, for which premises were later built and rented in 1697.

 The present meeting house was bought in 1866 for £775.
 It was built as a Masonic Hall by the eminent architect William Wilkins (who also created the National Gallery and Kings’ Parade in Cambridge).
 For the Freemasons, the light coming in from the two handsome lanterns in the roof was sufficient; there were no real windows in the front facade; just “blind” (stone-filled) recesses where the windows would have been.
 There was also a large and imposing blind doorway with a masonic number over it (since removed and replaced with a plain stone).

 One of the ‘lanterns’ or cupolas in the roof.